FergM/fattails/blog/2023-10-04 Five Star Reviews are Overrated.md

 ### Solution
 ##### Binomial Problem
+Summary
+* Given p, n and x (probability, number of samples, number of successes)
+* We can define the cdf for X<=x_observed
+* Set p such that the observed result is a median for the CDF

+Roughwork Notes:
 * See Marcos Slides
 * See Nassim Blog
 * See 2023-10-04 Wolfram Notebook
     * called `2023-10-04 BLOG DRAFT Five Star Reviews are Overrated.nb`
-    * copy saved in this entropy directory on dropbox

-Summary
-* Given p, n and x (probability, number of samples, number of successes)
-* We can define the cdf for X<=x_observed
-* Set p such that the observed result is a median for the CDF

 ##### Binomial Solved as Multinomial
-See 2023-10-04 Wolfram Notebook

 Summary
 * We want to know p1 & p2
 * We know n